homer0/projext/documents/projectConfiguration.md

 #### `copyOnBuild.onlyOnProduction`
 > Default value: `true`

-This tells woopack if the files should be copied only when building for production, or if it should do it for development too.
+This tells projext if the files should be copied only when building for production, or if it should do it for development too.

 #### `copyOnBuild.targets`
 > Default value: `[]`